carlmontanari/scrapli/README.md

   - Answer: Those objects do not "auto open", and the channel attribute is not assigned until opening the connection .
 Call `conn.open()` (or your object name in place of conn) to open the session and assign the channel attribute.
 - Other questions?
 Ask away!

+#Transport Notes

+## paramiko

+- I'll think of something...

+### SSH Config Supported Arguments

+- N/A at the moment

+## ssh2-python

+- See caveats section for a few items...

+### SSH Config Supported Arguments

+- user
+- port
+- identity_file

+## system

+- Any arguments passed to the SystemSSHTransport class will override arguments in your ssh config file.
+This is because the arguments get crafted into an "open_cmd" (the command that actually fires off the ssh session), and these cli arguments take precedence over the config file arguments.
+- strict key checking is ENABLED by default!
+If you see weird EOF errors immediately after opening a connection, you probably did not disable strict key checking!

+### SSH Config Supported Arguments

+- literally whatever your system supports as scrapli just execs SSH on your system!

+## telnet

+- See the telnet section!

+### SSH Config Supported Arguments

+- Obviously none!

 # Known Issues